State Bicycle 4130 ALL-ROAD Review: Is It Really That Good?

 This makes it an ideal bike for bike packers as they can carry enough supplies for multi-day trips.

-For comparison, the 6061 ALL-ROAD doesn’t offer more mounting points (unless you upgrade the fork), so it’s suitable for types of people.
+For comparison, the 6061 ALL-ROAD doesn’t offer more mounting points (unless you upgrade the fork), so it’s suitable for different types of people.

 Riding Experience